emacsfodder/emacs-mainline/README.md

 on emacs.

-Note: the original version forked from was not credited to Nicolas Rougier and Chen Yuan, let me know if this was initially ommitted, or if Nicholas and Chen have extended powerline.el from the initial version.
-Thank you.
+Note: the original version forked from was not credited to Nicolas Rougier and Chen Yuan, let me know if this was initially ommitted.

-Additional shapes added:
-chamfer, rounded, slant, slant-left, slant-right

 ## Using mainline.el.